About

 - takes as input a standard stream input

-- modifies it based on an expression,
+- modifies it based on one or more command,

 - and returns it as standard output.